SYNFAC-EDIT: Synthetic Imitation Edit Feedback for Factual Alignment in Clinical Summarization: Results

-\textbf{\textbf{High$\rightarrow$Low} synthetic data results in better quality preference data compared to \texttt{\textbf{Low$\rightarrow$High}}} From Table \ref{tab:preference}, we observe that for \texttt{\textbf{High$\rightarrow$Low}} the annotators had a very low preference in terms of factuality (<$10$\%,) towards the edited summary, whereas for \texttt{\textbf{Low$\rightarrow$High}} they had a relatively higher preference towards the edited summary, which is in line with the desired outcome.
-Having a very low preference rate towards the edited summary is desired in the case of \texttt{\textbf{High$\rightarrow$Low}} as here the edited summaries are the hallucinated summaries, but in the case of \texttt{\textbf{Low$\rightarrow$High}}, despite significant relative increase in preference rate towards the edited summaries (hypothesized to be factually improved), the annotators still preferred the low-quality model generated summary on average, suggesting a relatively poor desired preference data.
+\textbf{\textbf{High$\rightarrow$Low} synthetic data results in better quality preference data compared to \texttt{\textbf{Low$\rightarrow$High}}} From Table \ref{tab:preference}, we observe that for \texttt{\textbf{High$\rightarrow$Low}} the annotators had a very low preference in terms of factuality (<$10$\%,) towards the edited summary, validating our desired output.
+On the other hand, for \texttt{\textbf{Low$\rightarrow$High}} a relatively higher preference towards the edited summary was observed.
+Although this is in line with the desired outcome, in case of \texttt{\textbf{Low$\rightarrow$High}}, despite a significant relative increase in preference rate towards the edited summaries (hypothesized to be factually improved), the annotators still preferred the low-quality \(\pi_{sm}\) generated summary on average, suggesting a relatively poor desired preference data.

 \textbf{\texttt{GPT-4} exhibits tendencies to generate higher granularity of synthetic edits relative to \texttt{GPT-3.5}} We further analyzed the edits by quantifying the granularity of edits using \texttt{ROUGE} scores.
 In Table \ref{tab:edit-granuality}, we calculated \texttt{ROUGE-1/2/L/Lsumm} between the $y^i$ \& $y_{-}^{i}$ in the case of \texttt{\textbf{High$\rightarrow$Low}} preference data, and between the $y_{*}^i$ \& $y_{+}^{i}$ in the case of \texttt{\textbf{Low$\rightarrow$High}} to measure the token level difference between the pair of summaries.
 From our results we observe that for both directions, \texttt{GPT-4} had significantly higher \texttt{ROUGE} scores relative to \texttt{GPT-3.5}, suggesting \texttt{GPT-4} edits are of high granularity not only at the token level but also for longer spans of tokens.